aryna-yukhnevich/dev/README.md

 **Monitored Environments Configuration**:
 - in the `name` parameter, enter the name of your Monitored environment.
 Refered in items in monitoring_groups.json.
 - in the `account_id`, `region` parameters, specify AWS region and account ID of your Monitored account.
 Refers to AWS Account and Region to be monitored.
-- in the `metrics_extractor_role_arn` (optional), specify IAM Role Arn to get access for metrics extraction.
-If not specified - a default one is used (arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev). \
+- in the `metrics_extractor_role_arn` [Optional], specify IAM Role Arn to get access for metrics extraction.
+If not specified - a default one is used (arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev).
+For jobs running on another AWS account.
+The IAM Role to use to collect executions data\
 To add additional monitored environments, simply append another dictionary block with the same structure. \

 **Delivery Methods Configuration**: